chrisgriffith/ionicons-dsp/README.md

 ## Installing

-To install Adobe Spectrum DSP in your project, please run `npm install ionic-ionicons-dsp`
+To install Ionic IonIcons DSP in your project, please run `npm install ionic-ionicons-dsp`

 ## Feedback